Dieselisation: India

 Two heritage lines, the Darjeeling Himalayan railway and the Nilgiri mountain railway have retained steam service.

 China

 China had produced diesel-hydraulic and diesel-electric locomotives on an experimental and limited production basis since 1958 but dieselization did not start in earnest until 1985, when production was increased on a standardized DF4 model locomotive.
-Mainline steam locomotives were produced until 1988 and industrial steam locomotives were produced until 1999, the last steam locomotives produced in the world.
-The last mainline service with steam ended in 2005.
+Mainline steam locomotives were produced until 1988 and industrial steam locomotives were produced until 1999, the last commercial steam locomotives produced in the world.
+The last mainline service with steam ended in 2005, but steam locomotives remain in limited use and production as of 2022, primarily in service with coal mines.
 Since the 1990s, China has emphasized electrification; as of 2004, 18,900 km of China's 74,200 km rail system were electrified.
-Planning for China's China's high speed rail system began during the 1990s.
+Planning for China's high speed rail system began during the 1990s.

 Philippines

 The state-owned Manila Railroad Company (MRR) began its experimentation with gasoline and diesel fuel in the 1930s.
 The first to be installed with diesel power were the MC class railcars that entered service in 1932.
 These streamlined railmotors were fitted with 96-horsepower Cummins engines.
 A set managed to survive with the Philippine National Railways until the 1980s.

 By 1954, MRR general manager Salvador Villa ordered the dieselisation of the MRR network.
 General Electric provided diesel-electric locomotives while a Japanese consortium led by Daiichi Bussan Kaisha provided the JMC class diesel multiple units.
 The JMC class entered service in 1955 while the GE-built diesel locomotives entered service in 1956.
 On August 15, 1956, the MRR's steam locomotives ended their last regular services in Luzon.
 Contemporary efforts towards electrification has started in the 1990s, with the North–South Commuter Railway being its latest incarnation.

 While steam power largely left passenger service by the late 1950s, several plantations in Luzon and Visayas continued to operate steam locomotives.
 As of 2020, at least one sugar mill in Negros Island still operates a steam locomotive fleet.